sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab4.md

       > **Note:** Record the name of the Canary web app.
 You will need it later in this lab.
 Canary web app should look like : **RGATES495017526-Canary**

-1. Wait for the Web App Services Resources provisioning process to complete and close the **Cloud Shell** pane.

 ### Task 2: Configure an Application Insights resource